A touch of Spring: Blue Wing Olive(BWO) Hatches

 As the hatch continues, more fish will begin to focus on

 these emerging bugs and later, hopefully, the adults that land on the water.
 A common setup for when bugs begin to eat emergers is to run a cripple with a trailing emerger.
-A BWO Film Critic in size #18 or #20 followed up with a small CDC Baetis emerger or RS2 variation can be deadly in these conditions.
+A BWO Film Critic in size #18 or #20 followed up with a small RS2 variation can be deadly in these conditions.
 We can take advantage of the fish’s innate ability to preserve energy and consume calories for survival by presenting two easy meals, and life stages, at once.
 These two life stages are when these bugs are most vulnerable and fish will tend to feed heavily during this stage of the hatch.

 Duns and Spinners